weliem/blessed-bluez/README.md

 [![](https://jitpack.io/v/weliem/blessed-bluez.svg)](https://jitpack.io/#weliem/blessed-bluez)

 BLESSED-for-Bluez is a Bluetooth Low Energy (BLE) library for Bluez 5.50 and higher, that makes working with BLE using Bluez very easy.
-It takes completely hides the DBus messaging needed to use Bluez and provides a CoreBluetooth-like object oriented interface.
+It completely hides the DBus messaging needed to use Bluez and provides a CoreBluetooth-like object oriented interface.
 This library uses the [DBus-Java library](https://github.com/hypfvieh/dbus-java) and parts of the [Bluez-DBus library](https://github.com/hypfvieh/bluez-dbus) for the communication with the DBus and Bluez functionality.

 The library consists of 3 core classes and 2 callback abstract classes: